IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 FixedInvestmentCost   Overnight investment (capital -CAPEX- and fixed O&M -FOM-) cost                                                         M€
 FixedChargeRate       Fixed-charge rate to annualize the overnight investment cost                                                            p.u.
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                      Year
-FinalPeriod           Final   period (year) when the unit is installed or can be installed, if the candidate                                      Year
+FinalPeriod           Final   period (year) when the unit is installed or can be installed, if candidate                                      Year
 ====================  ======================================================================================================================  ===================================

 The model always considers a month of 672 hours, i.e., 4 weeks, not calendar months.
 The model assumes a year of 8736 hours, i.e., 52 weeks, not calendar years.